shivansh9012/InternshipTask/README.md

 This project demonstrates the use of JFrame, JButton, JTextField, and JList for building desktop applications using Java’s built-in Swing library.

 This is a Java-based application that manages employee records using a MySQL database.
 It allows you to add, update, delete, and view employee details through a simple console interface.
 The app uses JDBC for database connectivity, making it a practical example of integrating Java with relational databases for CRUD operations

+This is a simple console-based Quiz Application built in Java.
+It presents a series of multiple-choice questions, takes user input, evaluates answers, and displays the final score.
+The project demonstrates the use of Java control flow, collections, and basic input/output handling.